altemose/CytoBandLiftOver/README.md

 ```
 perl Refine_Cytoband_Liftover_v1.0.pl /path/to/chm13v2.0_cytobands_allchrs.bed /path/to/NewAssembly_CytoBands_LiftedOver.bed /path/to/NewAssembly_CenSat_Track.bed  /path/to/NewAssembly_faidxfile.fai /path/to/outputfile.bed
 ```
-- See COMMANDS_HG002_CytoBandLiftover.txt for the full list of bash commands (on a Mac OSX terminal) to download primary input files and regenerate the output tracks.
-Input files are also available in InputFiles.zip in this repository.
 - Primary output files are hg002v1.1.mat_cytoBandMapped.bed and hg002v1.1.pat_cytoBandMapped.bed.
 - Supplementary output files are in IssuesAndQC.zip, which identify bands that required special heuristic steps (*ISSUES.txt) and compare lifted over bands to T2T-chm13v2.0 for QC purposes (*QC.txt).
 QC supplementary columns are:
 - CHM13 band length